tjappo/shift-explorer/README.md

 #### Market Watcher
- Candlestick data needs to be initialized prior to starting Lisk Explorer.
+ Candlestick data needs to be initialized prior to starting Shift Explorer.
 During runtime candlestick data is updated automatically.

 To build candlestick data for each exchange run: